-In 2018, our award-winning research showed that creating and (re)visiting memories can make you feel happier, less lonely, more connected to the world, and better understood.
+In 2018, our award-winning research showed that reliving memories can make you feel happier, less lonely, and better understood.
 That’s why we made this company -- to highlight the humans behind the histories, to immortalize special moments, and to help you see how your story fits into the world.
 Because every day, we dream about living in a world where everyone feels loved, understood, and welcome.

 Welcome to your thousand lives.
 Welcome to Lumhaa.

 Shriya was 5 and had started collecting memories from strangers.
 She wrote them all in a little book she called “The Orphant Girl”.
 She had to stop soon though, because her family was sure this activity would get her kidnapped.

 Shriya went to a boarding school far away from home.
 As a farewell present, her mother had made her a little book of her memories.
 Flipping through that book everyday, even though she had it memorized, got Shriya through her homesickness.

 Shriya started writing a book about the terminally ill children in India to raise money for their treatment.
 When some of the children passed away, in an effort to immortalize their lives, Shriya filled little notecards with memories of the children, put them into jars, and mailed the jars to the families.